8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220201/content.md

 The transfer from Health Savings Administrators went through.

+## The market

+I’m still watching the markets and it’s interesting to watch as things shift.

+I was watching [Graham Stephan](https://youtu.be/LLKg24IVuhc) and, cognitive bias being what it is, I think the interpretation is correct.

+In short, when The United States Federal lowers interest rates people are more willing to take on riskier and more speculative investments and purchases.
+When the interest rates go up, people go back to more fundamental-based and lower risk approaches.
+This is partially due to lower risk alternatives, like bonds, tend to have higher interest rates and become more appealing.

+The term normalizing event was thrown out there.

+The approach I’m going for is based on [fundamentals](/finances/); at least for the investments I’m working with.
+I’m also still on the beginning side of accumulation, not drawdown.
+Therefore, I’m not rebalancing through selling, I’m doing it through contributing.
+The oldest money I’ll have invested will be roughly 30 before I have to take required minimum distributions ([72 as of this writing](https://www.investor.gov/financial-tools-calculators/calculators/required-minimum-distribution-calculator)), if things go according to the plan as of this writing (taxable around 50 years of age, tax-deferred around 60, and tax-free around 70).

+Bottom line is, contributing the way I am to get to the portfolio balance I’m looking for still ensures, as much as possible, that I’m buying low; presuming the value will be higher in the future, which it should be due to inflation alone.

+## Taxes

+Documents should start becoming available in February.
+I keep forgetting that there’s such a thing as a standard deduction, which reduces my taxable income anyway.

+This is important to remember because of the Roth Individual Retirement Account income limits.

+With the standard deduction on top of the deductible contributions to other retirement accounts, I’m definitely good for last year.
+Still planning on back-loading for this year; contributing in 2023 for the 2022 tax year.

 ## Site updates

 I finally got around to updating the visualization for the portfolio.
 I decided against the image methodology [I initially considered](/finances/building-wealth-paycheck-to-paycheck/20210301/); I still have the visualization in the spreadsheet.